polymorphic/tesla-model-y-checklist/README.md

 ## What next?

-Should anyting escape factory QC, service center QC, and the above cheklist here are some last resort options to be aware of:
+Should anything escape factory QC, service center QC, and the above cheklist here are some last resort options to be aware of:

 - You have 72 hours/100 miles to **refuse
 delivery**.
 The 72 hours refers to items subject to "wear and tear," such as paint defects, scratches,